 Radon testing is a simple and affordable way to protect your family from a slow and silent killer.

-Radon is the second leading cause of lung cancer, after smoking.
-The U.S. Environmental Protection Agency (EPA) and the Surgeon General strongly recommend taking further action when the home's radon test results are 4.0 pCi/L or greater.
+Since Radon is the second leading cause of lung cancer, the U.S. Environmental Protection Agency (EPA) and the Surgeon General strongly recommend taking further action when the home's radon test results are 4.0 pCi/L or greater.
 The national average indoor radon level is about 1.3 pCi/L. The higher the home's radon level the greater the health risk to you and your family.
 Reducing your radon levels can be done easily, effectively and fairly inexpensively.
 Even homes with very high radon levels can be reduced below 4.0 pCi/L. For further information about reducing elevated radon levels please refer to the "Pennsylvania's Consumer's Guide to Radon Reduction."

 Radon is a chemical element (Rn) and a member of the noble gases.
 It is radioactive, and so can cause damage to the DNA of a living cell.
 Radon is naturally produced from the radioactive breakdown of uranium, thorium, and radium.